Woody2143/woody2143.github.io/about.md

     - I like Dancer better than Catalyst.

 - Bash scripting as served me well for tying processes together.
 Though I feel guilty for not using Perl instead...
-- I use awk for the tarabytes of CSV files I manage, as much as I'd rather use Perl, awk is just plain faster for splitting CSV...
+- I use awk for the terabytes of CSV files I manage, as much as I'd rather use Perl, awk is just plain faster for splitting CSV...
 - I've been writing a lot more javascript as of late, specifically using AngularJS on a couple of work projects.
   - I've even gone so far as to actually write unit tests in Jasmine.
   - Working up to protractor.

+Projects:
+- Scripts (bash/awk/perl) that processes call detail records for the purposes of indexing and reports
+- Scripts (bash/awk) that to transform/enrich CSV call records to something readable
+- Several small CRUD type websites to track information in an effort to migrate away from spreadsheets (evil) and make the data accessible from other programs.
+Written using perl and javascript.
+- Various scripts to help locate call records quicker.
+- Website front ends to commandline tools

+Goals:
+- Get contributing to other projects
+- Build up my public portfolio
+- Learn, learn, learn.